LIS561/syllabi/md/Assignments.md

 **Reading Responses**

-Up to twenty points are available for four critical questions posted to the class discussion forum and identified in the subject line as a *reading response* together with a topic description.
-Critical questions are carefully worded descriptions of an obstacle to understanding and applying concepts and methods covered in the assigned readings.
+Up to twenty points (5 points each) are available for 4 reading responses, posted to the class discussion forum.
+You may submit more than 4 reading responses; the best 4 will be counted.
+Please identify them in the subject line as a *reading response* together with a topic description.

+Canonical reading responses include:

+(1) *Critical questions*: carefully worded descriptions of an obstacle to understanding and applying concepts and methods covered in the assigned readings.
 These need to be more than a simple request for clarifying a term or idea.
 Each question should be